Yoast/duplicate-post/readme.txt

 = The plugin is not translated in my language! =

-From version 3.0 the plugin's translations are managed by the WordPress.org platform and the plugin si shipped without language files, so first of all update translations under Dashboard->Updates.
+From version 3.0 the plugin's translations are managed by the WordPress.org platform and the plugin is shipped without language files, so first of all update translations under Dashboard->Updates.

 If Duplicate Post is still in English, or if there are some untraslated strings, you can help traslating to your language [here](https://translate.wordpress.org/projects/wp-plugins/duplicate-post): you only need a WordPress.org account.
 [Contact me](http://lopo.it/contatti/) if you wish to become an editor for your language.